aws-samples/aws-lambda-python-oracle-connection/README.md

 # Oracle Database Connection in AWS Lambda using Python

 This example shows how to connect to an Oracle database (RDS or on-prem) from AWS Lambda using python.
-The official Oracle driver (cx_Oracle) requires the Oracle Instant Client with system dependencies to connect to an Oracle database, which does not fit well into a lambda package or layer.
+The official Oracle driver (python-oracledb) comes with two different modes: (1) a *thin* mode that does not require any additional system libraries, but comes with a few limitations and a *thick* mode, which requires the Oracle Instant Client with system dependencies to connect to an Oracle database.
+The example here deploys both versions of the driver.
+However, the thick mode does not fit well into a lambda package or layer.
 Therefore this example shows how to use Lambda container images to properly install the Oracle dependencies.
+The thin mode can be deployed using a simple lambda layer and is the leaner version.

+This example will deploy both, the thin and the tick mode for reference.
+For application usage, we recommend to pick the option that is suitable for the application.
+See the following reference for a description of these options: https://python-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html#featuresummary

 ![architecture diagram](architecture.png "Architecture")